 - After a minimum of 4 hours in the fridge (preferably overnight), carefully remove the cheesecake from the baking tin and remove the baking paper.

-- Allow to come to room temperature for 1 hour before serving and then top with fresh blueberries and icing sugar (garnish - optional).
+- Allow to come to room temperature for 1 hour before serving and then top with fresh blueberries and icing sugar (optional).

 Thermomix Method

-- Grease and then line the base and sides of a 23cm springform pan with non-stick baking paper (see tips for details).
+- Grease and then line the base and sides of a 23cm springform pan with non-stick baking paper (see recipe tips below).

-- Place the butter (chopped) into the Thermomix bowl and melt on Speed 2, 80 degrees, 3 minutes (or until melted).
+- Place the butter (chopped) into the Thermomix bowl and melt for 3 minutes on Speed 2, 80 degrees (or until melted).

-- Add the biscuits and mix on Speed 8, 10 seconds or until completely combined.
+- Add the biscuits and mix for 10 seconds on Speed 8, or until completely combined.

 - Spoon half of the biscuit crumbs onto the base of the prepared tin.
 Use a glass to press the mixture down evenly (you will also need to use a spoon to press the edges down firmly).